 Will my child or young person have consistent support from staff known to them?

-Your child will be based in a class group within one of the four departments in school.
-Your child may also have the opportunity to work with a wider variety of staff and students in school through other activities such as the Emotional Learning Support Assistants (ELSA) group, after school activities such as horse riding and the Schools Alive music and drama productions.
+Your child will be based in a class group within one of the three departments in school.
+Your child may also have the opportunity to work with a wider variety of staff and students in school through other activities such as Schools Alive music, Blackpool FC Community Trust and drama productions.

 Will staff be given time to plan and prepare materials, activities and lessons to enable my child or young person to access the curriculum?